heidelpay/php-payment-api/README.md

 ![Logo](https://dev.heidelpay.de/devHeidelpay_400_180.jpg)

-# Welcome to the heidelpay payment api
+# Welcome to the heidelpay payment api for php

-This is the php payment api for heidelpay payment methodes.
+This is the php payment api for heidelpay.
 The library will help you to easily integrate heidelpay into your application.

 ## Currently supported payment methods: